The date on which the Plastic Packaging Tax (PPT) was introduced

-On 1 April 2022, a new Plastic Packaging Tax (PPT) will come into effect in the UK on all plastic packaging that does not contain at least 30% recycled plastic.
+On 1 April 2022, a new Plastic Packaging Tax (PPT) came into effect in the UK on all plastic packaging that does not contain at least 30% recycled plastic.

-The new levy will apply to all plastic packaging manufactured in or imported into the UK.
+The new levy applies to all plastic packaging manufactured in or imported into the UK.
 It is designed to encourage the use of recycled plastic which will, in turn, stimulate recycling and waste collection levels, to divert plastic waste away from landfill or incineration.

 Polybags is fully prepared for the implementation of the new tax, so our key message to customers is don't worry - we have it covered.

-From April 2022, we will manage all of the PPT implications for our products and the associated paperwork, so that you can continue to shop with us as normal.
+We will manage all PPT implications for our products and the associated paperwork, so that you can continue to shop with us as normal.

 If you want to find out more, we've put together the below Q&A to answer any queries you may have about the PPT and its impact on your business.